All Cylinders

 What Is This About Cylinders?

 Now, let’s talk about the practical side of things.
 If you’re dealing with cylinders in a garage, a workshop, or even a mobile setup, the first thing you need to do is understand their location.
 Are they in the engine bay?
 Are they in a cabinet?
-Even so, are they near other moving parts?
+That's why are they near other moving parts?
 Knowing this helps you make the right decisions when it comes to storage.

 Why Storage Matters in Real Life